TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 title: Configure the plugin
 ---

-Fantastic work, you've found the GitHub configuration page!
-You can now use this page to setup the GitHub plugin.

-You can setup connections to multiple GitHub accounts.
-We'll start with setting up the one you use most.
-If you have access to more GitHub accounts, you can add them at any time.

 For now, you only have to give the connection a name in the **Name** field.
 If you configure more than one connection, this name is used to distinguish between them when you use the app.

 You'll be asked to enter your credentials in a moment.

-Once you've completed the form, click **Update** to add the connection and **Save** to commit your changes.
+Once you've completed the form, click **Save** to add the connection.

 ---
 id: added-connection